Jirón Azángaro: History

-The traditional Calle de Negreyros (its current fifth block) was known after the noble family of the same name, whose patriarch, Jorge Negreyros y Silva, lived there alongside his family.
+The traditional Calle de Negreyros (its current fifth block) was named after the noble family of the same name, whose patriarch, Jorge Negreyros y Silva, lived there alongside his family.
 In 1613, it was known after Alonso Gutiérrez de Ulloa, member of the Peruvian Inquisition.
 It was later known as "Puerta Falsa de las Bernardas" after the Monastery of the Holy Trinity of the Cistercian nuns.
 Another name it took was that of a vecindad known as "el Callejón del Medio Pollo".
 The Counts of San Donás resided in the corner with Corcovado, while the family of regidor Lorenzo de Encalada lived in the corner of La Rifa.
 Pedro de Arriz, founder of the Independence of Peru, also lived here for a period.

-The traditional Calle de Juan Pablo (its current sixth block) was known after a neighbour of the same name, possibly Juan Pablo Messía, according to Luis A. Eguiguren.
+The traditional Calle de Juan Pablo (its current sixth block) was named after a neighbour of the same name, possibly Juan Pablo Messía, according to Luis A. Eguiguren.
 It was known during the 18th century after Juan Roldán, possibly captain Juan Roldán Dávila.
 According to Eguiguren, presbyter José Potau of Saint Sebastian Church had his residence in the corner with Corcovado street.
 Potau was the owner of an orchard in the neighbourhood of San Lázaro, which eventually acquired his name and is the current location of the barracks of the same name.

-The traditional Calle de Huérfanos (its current seventh block) was known after the church of the same name.
+The traditional Calle de Huérfanos (its current seventh block) was named after the church of the same name.
 In 1613, it was already known under a similar name.
 The church was financed by José Nieto de Lara following the request of Luis de Ojeda (who called himself "Luis Pecador"), who took care of orphaned children, and it was destroyed by an earthquake in 1746, being rebuilt two years later.

 University Park (Calle de San Carlos).

 The traditional Calle de San Carlos is its current eighth block.
 The traditional Calle de Noviciado (its current ninth block) was known after the novitiate of Saint Anthony the Abbot, who moved into a building there that was inaugurated in 1610, in what was then an orchard known as "la Chacarilla de San Bernardo", later the Parque Universitario.
 The building is currently the Casona of the National University of San Marcos.

-The traditional Calle de Guadalupe (its current tenth block) was known after the church of the same name.
+The traditional Calle de Guadalupe (its current tenth block) was named after the church of the same name.
 Once the adjacent school was suppressed, it became a barracks.
 The church was repaired by colonel Juan Nepomuceno Vargas and presbyter Tomás Loaces.
 The barracks and its prison were ultimately demolished to build the Palace of Justice.

-The traditional Calle de Buenaventura (its former eleventh block) was known after the Franciscan school of the same name.
+The traditional Calle de Buenaventura (its former eleventh block) was named after the Franciscan school of the same name.
 In 1611, government scribe Alonso Ramos Cervantes gave part of an orchard and a hermitage he owned in what would shortly after become Guadalupe Square (Plazuela de Guadalupe) to the monks of San Francisco, who created a school named after Saint Bonaventure adjacent to a church of the same name.
 Its proper name was "San Buenaventura".